Actindo-AG/Documentation/DataHub/UserInterface/02a_Mappings.md

 The *Settings* section on the right side of the *Mapping from "Source attribute set name" to "Destination attribute set name"* view is only displayed if you edit an attribute mapping.
 Depending on the selected row in the list of mappings, the fields displayed in the *Settings* section differ:
 - If the selected row contains only a destination attribute, the destination attribute as well as the *Extension* and *Override change tracking mode* drop-down lists are displayed.
 - If the selected row contains an attribute mapping with source, destination attribute and the extension, the destination attribute as well as the *Source attribute*, *Extension* and *Override change tracking mode* drop-down lists are displayed.
 The *Source attribute*, *Extension* and *Override change tracking mode* drop-down lists are preset.
-If the selected extension requires further configuration settings, the *Configuration* section is displayed below the *Settings* section.
+- If the selected extension requires further configuration settings, the *Configuration* section is displayed below the *Settings* section.

+The following functions and fields are available in the *Settings* section:

 - [SAVE]
     Click this button to save any changes to the attribute mapping.
 The *Settings* section is hidden.